-Here are some novels that have crossed our desks recently.
+Here are some fiction books that have crossed our desks recently.

 More hardback books recently released: